VivekCR7/TEST/Soft-Skill/SOA.md

 <br>
 <br>

-## what is service oriented architecture?
+## what is service-oriented architecture?

-* Service Oriented Architecture is an architecutral approach in which applications make use of services available in the network.
+* Service Oriented Architecture is an architectural approach in which applications make use of services available in the network.
 * It is as well applied in the field of software design where services are provided to the other components, through a communication protocol over a network.
 * SOA allows users to combine a large number of facilities from existing services to form applications.
 * Each service is an SOA embodies the code and data integration required to execute a complete, discrete business function (e.g., checking a customer's credit, calculating the monthly loan).